 • After booting the RepRap Industrial, the status message on the touchscreen reads "Offline".
 The log shows lines like

+The boot sequence may take longer than usual due to the programming routine.
 Connecting to RepRap Controller...

 ERROR: Cannot send command - RepRap Controller not online!